krud-dev/crudframework/README.md

 ## License

-CRUD Framework is released under CC-BY 3.0.
+CRUD Framework is released under the MIT license.
 For more information visit `LICENSE.md`